Isn't Investing Less Scary When Viewed on a 4-Year Cycle?

 If mining continues at the current pace, it is expected that the miner reward per block will halve to 3.125 BTC around April of next year.

 If the supply pace of Bitcoin decreases through the halving event and demand remains consistent, upward pressure on Bitcoin prices is anticipated after the 2024 halving event.

-This graph represents the Bitcoin price and the number of addresses involved in transactions on the Bitcoin network.
-This can be a reference for gauging demand for Bitcoin.
-(The gray vertical lines indicate when the halving events occurred.)
+To get a sense of Bitcoin's demand, this graph represents the Bitcoin price and the number of addresses involved in transactions on the Bitcoin network.
+The gray vertical lines indicate when the latest two halving events occurred.

 Thanks for reading!

 If you enjoyed this insight please leave a like, join discussion in the comments and share it with your friends!

 Get 'early bird' alerts for new insights from this author